Last update 07.05.2021

 People who have been infected with Covid-19 usually experience mild to moderate respiratory illnesses and can recover at home without the need of hospitalisation.

 However, high-risk groups have a risk of serious complications and include the elderly (over 60 years of age) and people with cardiovascular diseases, diabetes, chronic respiratory diseases, and cancer.

 Special medicine for treating Covid-19 are not currently available.
 The only realistic step towards the possibility of returning to the life that existed before the pandemic is getting vaccinated against Covid-19.
-Vaccination against Covid-19 is voluntary in Latvia, including for healthcare professionals.
-Taking the gradual entry of vaccines into the market into account, the most vulnerable groups within Latvian society will be vaccinated first.
 The aim is to ensure the ongoing operation of the healthcare system, as well as to reduce the burden of mortality and morbidity on the healthcare system.

 The spread of the disease can be limited if everyone follows the instructions of epidemiologists (physical distancing, hand washing, disinfection, and last but not least, staying home if you are sick!).